Ask Experts Questions for FREE Help!

 New Member

-Here is the the wiring as follows: red to R, white to W, green to G, yellow to Y that is it. no blue, anywhere just the first 4 wires.
+Here is the wiring as follows: red to R, white to W, green to G, yellow to Y that is it.
+No blue, anywhere just the first 4 wires.
 Now if you want to set the antis here is how its done, get about 2' feet of wire about the gage of the wire that is hooked up at thermostat, now strip about a 1/8" off each end, now rape it around a baseball, now shut the power off to the furnace and go the thermostat an get to the wiring base connections the wire that you raped around the baseball unscrew the red and attach one side to R and the other side to W so you will have 2 wires on R and W now turn power back on and get amp meter set it to on low amp reading, now you will need a jumper wire with clips on each side because now you must jumper out R to W and your furnace will start a call for heat, now once your system is up and running complete where you have the first wire where you raped around with baseball just to get circles in wire hook your meter up and read amps what your amps are is the where you should set your heating anticipater.
 The amps read is the same as the setting.
-IF your ac is running it is because of the blue and yellow take that blue off completely that is a common wire just follow the first directions at the first of this email but alway remember before you work with the wiring shut power off or you will damage
+IF your ac is running it is because of the blue and yellow take that blue off completely that is a common wire just follow the first directions at the first of this email but always remember before you work with the wiring shut power off or you will damage

-other things.
+Other things.

-Old Jan 6, 2008, 06:50 AM #7
+Jan 6, 2008, 08:50 AM

 Your problem is not in your thermostat, I believe the problem is either the flame sensor or the ignition control module, try sanding the flame sensor lightly to clean it .
 The flame sensor is in the burner area and will have one wire from it to the module.

 The heat anticipator will cause short cycling if not adjusted correctly but will not cause it to go into the lockout of the module.
-By the way, the correct way to set the anticipator is to wrap a piece of wire ten times thru the amp snap around , then disconnect the "W"wire at the furnace and connect it to one end of this wire that you wrapped around the amp meter leg with the other end of the wire connected where the "W" wire was connected on the furnace.
-This will multiply the reading on your amp meter by ten, this gives you the ability to measure the low amp draw thru the thermostat that most meters could not measure, the reading is then divided by ten (example : reading 4.5 = .45) The important thing is that it is wired in series (in line) to the thermostat and not parallel.
+By the way, the correct way to set the anticipator is to wrap a piece of wire ten times through the amp snap around , then disconnect the "W"wire at the furnace and connect it to one end of this wire that you wrapped around the amp meter leg with the other end of the wire connected where the "W" wire was connected on the furnace.
+This will multiply the reading on your amp meter by ten, this gives you the ability to measure the low amp draw through the thermostat that most meters could not measure, the reading is then divided by ten (example : reading 4.5 = .45) The important thing is that it is wired in series (in line) to the thermostat and not parallel.
 Good luck, Mike

 New Member